Minors and Other Programs

 Minors for School of Business Majors

 The School of Business has designed its degree programs to provide substantial flexibility.
-Open and liberal arts electives allow students to pursue breadth and depth in other units of the College.
+Open and liberal arts electives allow students to pursue breadth and depth in other units of the College, or with the business analytics minor.
 Students are strongly encouraged to develop a plan of study with their academic advisers early in their college careers to accomplish academic and professional goals.
 Students interested in a minor should contact the department of interest to determine the application process.
 Accounting and business administration majors may not minor in accounting, business, finance, international business, management, or marketing, but business administration majors may elect to have more than one concentration.
-Legal studies majors may not minor in legal studies.

 Minors for Non-Business Majors

-Undergraduate students who are neither accounting nor business administration majors may choose from the following list of minors.
+Undergraduate students who are neither accounting nor business administration majors may choose from the minors offered by the school of business.
 In cases where there are overlapping courses between a student's major and minor, the student must complete a minimum of 12 unique credits to satisfy the requirements of the minor.
 In a few cases of significant overlap, a student may be prohibited from declaring a minor.
 See specific minors for more information.

 Other Programs for Non-Business Majors